 SWEP will be activated in Lambeth when the Met Office forecasts temperatures of zero degrees Celsius, or below.
 Local conditions such as wind chill, rain and snow will also be considered.

 The focus of SWEP arrangements is on ensuring a humanitarian response to prevent rough sleepers dying from the cold or other severe weather conditions.
 It is expected that all rough sleepers, including those who have no recourse to public funds are provided with emergency accommodation, irrespective of usual eligibility/entitlement.

-If you are concerned about someone who you have seen sleeping on the street during cold weather, please report this to Street Link who will contact the appropriate rough sleeping outreach team who will try and locate and support the person into accommodation.
+If you are concerned about someone who you have seen sleeping on the street during cold weather, please notify us using the Street Link website.
+The Street Link team will ensure the appropriate outreach team is informed so they can locate and support the person into accommodation.

 2. Services for rough sleepers

 Lambeth Council has a supported housing pathway called the Vulnerable Adults Pathway.

 The Pathway provides and brings together a number of hostels and supported housing projects to accommodate single homeless people who have been assessed as having support needs.
 People referred for accommodation will have support needs in areas such as physical health, mental health, offending and substance use.

 The Pathway provides short to medium-term supported accommodation options, not long-term or permanent accommodation.

 Please note: Due to the high demands on a limited housing supply in Lambeth any future housing options will be sought in the private rented sector and not social housing.

 Who is eligible for support and assistance via the Vulnerable Adults’ Pathway?